 It’s official – we’ve got bathrooms on the brain after our impromptu update over the weekend.
 And not just bathrooms, but closets too.
-Fortunately, Meghan and her husband Sean shared a double-dose of makeover-y goodness with us: their master bathroom and closet.
+Fortunately, Meghan and her husband Sean shared a double-dose of makeover-y goodness with us: their bathroom and closet.
 Go figure.
 So check out their recaps below while we try our best to resist shopping for tile…

 I didn’t have a blog when you guys kindly featured our kitchen redesign, but you inspired me to start one and it has been a really fun way to document our adventures!
-I thought I’d share with you our master bathroom renovation.
+I thought I’d share with you our bathroom renovation.
 It was extremely small, extremely dated (think 1960’s fab), and smelled extremely bad (no idea of what and I don’t think I want to know).

 We opened up the space by knocking out a closet just outside the room, took the room down to the studs and replaced everything with carrara marble and white quartz (channeling my inner Candice Olsen).